roangelo.net

 To the picture or to the picture frame?

 'Are there objects?'
 'Is there space?'
 'Does time exist?'
 'Do events have causes?'
-Is the answer Yes or No, or are these questions either nonsense or answered by rules of grammar?
-(There are contexts, original homes, for these questions: Is there enough space on the shelf for the book?
-Has the storm thrown any objects onto the roadway?
-Do you have enough time for a drink?
-What caused the window to break?)
+Is the answer Yes or No, or are these questions either nonsense or answered by saying that they are rules of grammar?
+(There are contexts, "original homes" (PI § 116) for these questions in which they have a use in the language: "Is there enough space on the shelf for the book?"
+"Has the storm thrown any objects onto the roadway?"
+"Do you have enough time for a drink?"
+"What caused the lights to go out?")

 Points of Reference and Idealism